rancher/cis-operator/README.md

 # cis-operator

-This is an operator that can run on a given Kubernetes cluster and provide ability to run security scans as per the CIS benchmarks, on the cluster.
+The cis-operator enables running CIS benchmark security scans on a Kubernetes cluster and generate compliance reports that can be downloaded.
+Benchmarks tests and the execution logic lives on [rancher/security].

 ## Building